 When the Eameses came across the 1957 book by Kees Boeke, Cosmic View: The Universe in Forty Jumps, they decided to use it as the basis of a film investigating the relative size of things and the significance of adding a zero to any number.

 Powers of Ten illustrates the universe as an arena of both continuity and change, of everyday picnics and cosmic mystery.
-It begins with a close-up shot of a man sleeping on a golf course in Florida, viewed from one meter away.
+It begins with a close-up shot of a man sleeping near the lakeside in Chicago, viewed from one meter away.
 The landscape steadily moves out until it reveals the edge of the known universe.
 Then, at a rate of 10-to-the-tenth meters per second, the film takes us towards Earth again, continuing back to the sleeping man’s hand and eventually down to the level of a carbon atom.

 In 1998, Powers of Ten was selected for preservation in the United States National Film Registry by the Library of Congress as being “culturally, historically, or aesthetically significant.”